-Speaking of calories, you’ll need to eat plenty to achieve the needed amounts for especially workouts.
-Food with low fat content or that is otherwise considered “healthy” typically carries low levels of calories.
+Speaking of calories, you’ll need to eat plenty to achieve the needed amounts for, especially workouts.
+Food with low fat content or that is otherwise considered “healthy” typically carry low levels of calories.
 This may explain that a template may have as many as six meals.
 If you’re trying to maintain a tight schedule in this diet or your daily routine, this may involve hurried consumption and further put your digestive system hard at work.

 - Approaches weight loss as a more gradual process

 - Allows some discretion in departures from the rigid programs often characteristic of fitness diets

 - Is generally not centered around the need to have high levels of carbohydrates and sugars for high-impact activities such as aerobics and weight-lifting

 When you read the transformations chronicled by the site’s own version of a Renaissance Periodization diet review, you may at first treat the weight loss figures as other than eye-popping, especially relative to the number of weeks spent on the diet.
 For example, one testimonial reflects weight loss of 20 pounds for the erson who spent 14 weeks.
 In another testimonial, a participant lost 26 pounds in ten weeks, of which ten pounds consisted of reduction of tissue and 16 pounds of lost retained water.